 This is a great game improving wedge for those who need it, and with the smoother clubhead, they offer you won’t feel too much grip on your ball.
 You’ll be able to change the head up until 2024, so there’s still plenty of time to benefit from this iconic wedges.

-- Lightweight aluminum body combined with a heavy stainless steel ring...
+- Lightweight aluminum core paired with a stainless steel frame for high...